adamrouhiainen/3D-Diffusion/README.md

 `sh run_big.bat`

 For iterative outpainting, the data that the .json file finds must already be properly generated in the outpanting invervals that you want (we use 24px intervals on 48px cubes).
-There are scripts to do preprocess the data in matter_density_data/.
+There are scripts to preprocess the data in `matter_density_data/`.